 Would I recommend this New Zealand with Majestic Princess cruise?

 Would I recommend this Australia to New Zealand with Princess Cruises trip?
 Absolutely!
 Majestic Princess introduced me to a new level of cruising that fits me like a glove.
-It’s not the most expensive cruise, nor the cheapest, but it offers value for money and a good experience.
-I’ve seen some great early bird and last-minute specials for this route and suggest that’s the best way to save money.
-Use those extra dollars in your kitty to upgrade your cabin and book memorable shore excursions.
+It’s not the most expensive cruise, nor the cheapest, but it offers great value for money and an incredible experience as part of a well-planned New Zealand cruise itinerary.
+I’ve seen some fantastic early bird and last-minute specials for this route, making it an excellent option for those seeking a South Pacific cruise adventure.
+I suggest using those extra savings to upgrade your cabin and book memorable shore excursions, enhancing your New Zealand coastal cruise experience even further!

 More things to do in New Zealand